Context Optimization Setup

-Project context that persists across sessions in agent_docs/
+Project context that persists across sessions in agentic_context/

-The Memory Bank is a structured directory (agent_docs/) that contains everything agents need to understand your project.
-Unlike conversation history that vanishes between sessions, the Memory Bank persists—it's your project's institutional knowledge in a format agents can consume.
+Context Optimization is a structured directory (agentic_context/) that contains everything agents need to understand your project.
+Unlike conversation history that vanishes between sessions, optimized context persists—it's your project's institutional knowledge in a format agents can consume.

-Key Opinion: Good Memory Bank = agents that understand your project.
-Bad Memory Bank = repeated explanations every session.
+Key Opinion: Good context optimization = agents that understand your project.
+Poor context optimization = repeated explanations every session.
 The time you invest here pays dividends on every future interaction.

-Think of the Memory Bank as the onboarding documentation you'd give a new senior engineer, but optimized for AI consumption: structured, explicit, and free of assumptions.
+Think of Context Optimization as the onboarding documentation you'd give a new senior engineer, but optimized for AI consumption: structured, explicit, and free of assumptions.

 Standard Structure

-The recommended Memory Bank structure covers all aspects of project context:
+The recommended context structure covers all aspects of project context:

 ├── project-overview.md # What you're building